vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-EsxiCsr.md

 ### -country

-The country code for the Certificate Signing Request (CSR).
+The country code for the certificate signing request (CSR).

 ```yaml
 Type: String